 The de-registration procedure shall be progressed and the UE shall send the DEREGISTRATION ACCEPT message.

 b) DEREGISTRATION REQUEST, other 5GMM cause values than those treated in subclause 5.5.2.3.2, cases of 5GMM cause value#11, #22, #72, #74, #75, #76 and#77 that are considered as abnormal cases according to subclause 5.5.2.3.2 or no 5GMM cause IE is included, and the De-registration type IE indicates "re-registration not required".

+Upon reception of cause #22:

+- if the T3346 value IE is not included or the value indicates that this timer is zero, the UE shall not start timer T3346 and shall stop timer T3346, if it is running; or

+- if the T3346 value IE is included and it indicates that this timer is deactivated, the UE shall start timer T3346 with a random value from the default range specified in 3GPP TS 24.008 [12].

 The UE shall delete 5G-GUTI, TAI list, last visited registered TAI, list of equivalent PLMNs (if any), ngKSI, shall set the 5GS update status to 5U2 NOT UPDATED and shall start timer T3502.

 A UE not supporting S1 mode may enter the state 5GMM-DEREGISTERED.PLMN-SEARCH in order to perform a PLMN selection or SNPN selection according to 3GPP TS 23.122 [5]; otherwise the UE shall enter the state 5GMM-DEREGISTERED.ATTEMPTING-REGISTRATION.